FoundEven/WeekTenChallenge_LogoCreator/README.md

  To run the application in your terminal you have to use node index.js.
 Then you will need to answer the prompts given to you.

+Link to walkthrough video: (https://drive.google.com/file/d/1SzJOYIc9XGO2K_Cz_2nTlj6yOz-yCpqP/view?usp=sharing)

 link to my repository: (https://github.com/FoundEven/WeekTenChallenge_LogoCreator)